cdhawke/nohop/README.md

 ## Usage

-> Note: This function only provides the ability to debounce, and cancel.
-There is no way to immediately invoke functions after they've been debounced.
-For this functionality, try using [debounce](https://www.npmjs.com/package/debounce)

 ### debounce

 `debounce(fn, wait = 300)` will return a function that, when called, will trigger the passed `fn` after the specified amount of `wait` time.
 If the debounced function is called again before the amount of `wait` time has elapsed, then the internal timer will reset, delaying the `fn` invocation.